The Best Bullpup Rifles

-It suits, then, that the Austrian Army of the 1970s became the first to use bullpup rifles in military service with the AUG, and many other countries followed suit — adopting bullpup rifles post Cold War.
+It suits, then, that the Austrian Military of the 1970s became the first to use a bullpup rifle in military service with the AUG, and many other countries followed suit — adopting bullpup rifles post Cold War.
 Australia, Israel, China, The United Kingdom, France, and Singapore have all featured bullpup rifles in military combat or as standard-issue rifles.

-Curiously a semi-automatic gas-operated bullpup shotgun, the Model 10, beat the AUG on the market by a decade, but that’s a story for another day.
+Curiously a semi-automatic gas-operated bullpup shotgun, the Model 10 bullpup shotguns, beat the AUG on the market by a decade, but that’s a story for another day.

 Do they actually see much use?

 As mentioned above, armed forces the world-over use bullpup rifles and shotguns to this day.
 They’re designed for close-quarters work in enclosed spaces like abandoned houses or bunkers, so not exactly a solid choice for your next hunting rifle but they’ll swwp a room like nobody’s business.

 The United States has yet to formally adopt bullpup weapons but they certainly have proven their viability in military operations.

 Outside of the armed forces, bullpups are often embraced by everyday citizens for home defense.
 They are more accurate than standard shotguns and easier to maneuver as well.

 Bullpups are used by competition shooters when maneuverability is the main focus.
 Some courses will require you to move around a room with many obstacles and bullpup rifles provide an advantage in these environments.

 Bullpups aren’t generally embraced for long-range target shooting but when you need mobility and rifle-level stopping power it’s hard to find a better option than bullpups.